aci-ref/facilitation_best_practices/introduction.md

 <a name="whatis-practice"></a>
 <h3>In Practice</h3>

-The bulk of the documenation of best practices lies within chapters for each of the below *Major Activities of Facilitation*.
+The bulk of the documentation of best practices lies within chapters for each of the below *[Major Activities of Facilitation](../activities)*.

 <h4>Getting Established</h4>
 <i>Defining one’s role, including expectations of institutional support